astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 nature of the diagram.
 ```

-Common sense says that the wave front should not longer seem to be
+Common sense says that the wave front should no longer seem to be
 spherical, but should appear to be oblate (a squashed sphere).
 The
 light moving toward the observer should be travelling faster, and the
 light moving away should be travelling more slowly, so the expanding